FOUNDING ARTISTS OF SGA

 James Mravec is a full-time professor at SCAD teaching in the Illustration department.
 He is new to the Savannah area and is looking forward to exploring nature in Georgia and being inspired for new artwork.

-After a tour of duty in the US Navy I settled in Savannah with its rich artistic history.
-In the mid 90’s while working in an unrelated field, I sold my first piece of art.
-It was a pencil portrait drawing done while I sat on a sidewalk of Riverstreet.
+After a tour of duty in the U.S. Navy I settled in Savannah with its rich artistic history.
+In the mid 90’s, while working in an unrelated field, I sold my first piece of art, a fifeteen minute pencil portrait drawing, done while sitting on the sidewalk of Riverstreet.
+I began drawing portraits in other squares and parks in and around downtown Savannah and in Charleston.

 Pat Lamar was raised in Indianapolis, Indiana.
 She has always been active in community and music; a family heritage.
 She began her painting career in the 1980’s by accepting an invitation from a close friend to try a class.
 Her love of Art and the endless possibilities became a lifelong passion.
 After taking a few classes and much practice, Art became an integral part of her life; eventually teaching classes in Oil and Acrylic painting; then opening her own Studio and Store.
 She hosted many fine Artists from all over the Country for Seminars.
 Illness over the next few years forced her to take a sabbatical.